 - Students may ask others for help and direction, but they must do all of the work themselves.

-- Projects may be modified or improved between the school and state competition; however, the theme must be maintained.
+- Projects may be modified or improved between each level of competition; however, the theme must be maintained.

-- The registration process for school fairs will be determined by the school fair coordinator.
+- The registration process for school and county fairs will be determined by the school or county fair coordinator.

-- School fair coordinators are responsible for registering projects for the state fair using the WV State Social Studies Fair Online Registration System at www.wvssfair.com.
+- County fair coordinators are responsible for registering projects for regional fairs using the WV State Social Studies Fair Online Registration System at www.wvssfair.com.
 Use of this system is mandatory.
-Detailed information on the use of the Online Registration System will be provided to school fair coordinators.
+Detailed information on the use of the Online Registration System will be provided to county and regional fair coordinators.

-- It is the responsibility of the school fair coordinator to ensure the accuracy of registration information (student name, project title, category selection, etc.) prior to submission.
+- It is the responsibility of the fair coordinator (county or regional) to ensure the accuracy of registration information (student names, project titles, category selections, etc.) prior to submission.

-- There will be TWO levels of competition: school and state.
+- There will be four levels of competition: school, county, regional, and state.

-- Each participating school may send only one first place winner to the state fair.
-A first place winner is defined as the highest scoring project in the school, or Best in Fair, with a score of 90 or above.
+- Counties may send only their first place winners in each Division, Category and Type to the regional fair.
+Regions may send only their first place winners in each Division, Category and Type to the State Fair in Charleston.
+A first place winner is defined as the highest scoring project in the Division/Category/Type with a score of 90 or above.
 A project must score a minimum of 90 out of 100 points to move on as a first place winner to the next level of competition.
-If no project scores 90 points or better then no project will move on to the next level of competition.
+If no project scores 90 points or better in a certain category then no project from that category will move on to the next level of competition.

-- In the event that a first place project is unable to attend the state fair, a second place project may be substituted if: 1) The substitution is made BEFORE the school fair coordinator submits project information to the State Social Studies Fair; AND 2) The second place project scored 90 or above at the school fair.
+- In the event that a first place project at a regional fair is unable to attend the state fair, a second place project may be substituted if: 1) The substitution is made BEFORE the regional fair coordinator submits project information to the State Social Studies Fair; AND 2) The second place project scored 90 or above at the regional fair.
 NO substitutions may be made after project information has been submitted to the state.

-- All projects must be classified by the exhibitor at the time of entry by division (grade level) and category (subject).
+- All projects must be classified by the exhibitor at the time of entry by division (grade level), category (subject), and type (individual or group).

 - Divisions: Division I (Grades 3-5), Division II (Grade 6-8), and Division III (Grades 9-12).

-- Categories: Anthropology, Economics, Geography, Political Science, Psychology, Sociology, State and Local Studies, United States History, World History.
+- Categories: Anthropology, Economics, Geography, Political Science, Psychology, Sociology, State and Local Studies, United States History, World History, and Special Topic: America 250.
+The Special Topic: America 250 category will be available for the 2024-25 and 2025-26 academic years.

-- Projects in a specific division and category will compete only against other projects of the same division and category.
-For example, a project classified as Division I Anthropology will only compete against other Division I Anthropology projects.
+- Projects in a specific division / category / type will compete only against other projects of the same division / category / type.
+For example, a project classified as Division I, Anthropology, Individual will only compete against other Division I, Anthropology, Individual projects.

-- If a classification is questioned, a final determination will be made by the school or state fair coordinator.
+- If a classification is questioned, a final determination will be made by the school, county, regional or state coordinator.

 - Each project must have a written abstract in the approved format (see abstract template).
-The abstract must be submitted with the presentation video file.
+The abstract must remain with the project display at all times.

 - Abstracts may be handwritten or typed.